Chapter 2

 Success Stories

-Despite the challenges, many designers have made significant impacts in the open source world.
+Designers have made significant impacts in the open source world.
 Their stories can serve as inspiration and show the real difference design can make in these projects.

 These success stories show that designers can have a profound impact on open source projects.
-Whether it's making complex technology more accessible, improving project branding, or enhancing user experiences, designers play a crucial role in the open source ecosystem.
+Whether it's making complex technology more accessible, improving project branding, or enhancing user experiences, designers play a crucial role in the ecosystem.

 Best Practices